Skip to content

 Side effects are unwanted symptoms caused by medical treatment.

-Triggers are events that may occur fairly consistently before seizures and more often than by chance.
-See What can cause or trigger a seizure? above for more information.
+Triggers are events that may occur fairly regularly before seizures and more often than by chance.

 INDICATION